MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsSignalProcess.md

 `process`

-The handle to the process to send the signal to
+The handle to the process to send the signal to.

 `operation`

-The handle to the operation that tracks the signal
+The handle to the operation that tracks the signal.

 `options`

-Optional JSON document of [SignalProcessOptions](./../SchemaReference.md#SignalProcessOptions) specifying the detailed signal
+Optional JSON document of [SignalProcessOptions](./../SchemaReference.md#SignalProcessOptions) specifying the detailed signal.

 ## Return Values